gurowamuki/fake-news-detection/README.md

 # Fake News Detection using Machine Learning

-A comprehensive machine learning project for university that uses Multinomial Naive Bayes with TF-IDF vectorization to classify news articles as fake or real, achieving high accuracy through feature engineering and hyperparameter optimization.
+A machine learning project for university that uses Multinomial Naive Bayes with TF-IDF vectorization to classify news articles as fake or real, achieving ~95% accuracy through feature engineering and hyperparameter optimization.

 ## 📊 Project Overview

 This project implements a binary classification system to detect fake news articles using natural language processing (NLP) and machine learning techniques.
-The model analyzes both textual content and metadata features to make predictions.
+The model analyzes textual content combined with selected numerical metadata features to make predictions.

 ### Key Features

 - **TF-IDF Vectorization** for text representation
-- **Feature Engineering** with 8 custom features
+- **Feature Engineering** with 4 selected numerical features (weak predictors dropped after EDA)
 - **Hyperparameter Tuning** using GridSearchCV with 5-fold cross-validation
 - **Comprehensive EDA** with correlation analysis and visualizations
 - **Performance Metrics** including confusion matrix and classification report